oneeve8/kobble-data/content/The Mysteries of Light.md

 ::: slide
 ###### The Mysteries of Light
-The Joyful Mysteries are to be said on Monday and on Saturday
+The Mysteries of Light are to be said on Thur
 To begin the Rosary
 Make the Sign of the Cross with the crucifix
 :::